-From the time of this sponsorship on February 5, 2015, until the time that the Committee terminated (shortly after the election) in April 2015, only two other contributions were received by the Committee, namely: \$1,000 from Bulletin Displays, LLC and another \$10,000 from the Casino.
+From the time of this sponsorship on February 5, 2015, until the time that the Committee terminated (shortly after the election) in April 2015, only two other contributions were received by the Committee, namely: \$1,000 from Bulletin Displays, LLC (received on February 17, 2015); and another \$10,000 from the Casino (received on February 25, 2015), which was reported on a 24-hour independent expenditure report filed on February 25, 2015.
 At no time did the contributions from the Casino dip below the required threshold of 80 percent for sponsorship; therefore, the Casino was a sponsor of the Committee throughout the entirety of its life.